HermioneHacks/Stock-analysis/README.md

 Enter period (e.g., 1mo, 6mo, 1y): 1y

 This tool is a simple yet powerful way to analyze both financial data and news for decision-making or just for exploring market trends.

+# 🧠 Motivation
+This project was built to:

+    Combine financial data with NLP tools

+    Explore Python-based data analysis in a real-world use case

+    Create a reusable, lightweight tool for investors or curious learners